rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 - [ ] Home the Z-axis by selecting the 'Tool' button, 'Manual' button, and Home button (looks like an upside-down T).
 - [ ] The build plate will go down to the paper, slightly rise, and then down again.
 Check the build plate's alignment and rotate as needed to ensure it is square with the printer.
 - [ ] While gently pressing down on the build plate, ensuring it is completely flat and square, tighten the forward-facing hex-head bolt first, followed by the side facing.
 - [ ] Gently try to pull the paper out, not all the way but just only by a few millimeters or so.
 Try the pull test from the left and then the right edges.
-If the paper is unable to move, raise the build plate 0.1mm by first selecting the '0.1mm' button, followed by the Up button - this is not always required, only if you feel the paper will tear when pulling. :warning:If one side was easier to pull the paper then the other, you will have to readjust by loosen the securing screws and go up three steps.
+If the paper is unable to move, raise the build plate 0.1mm by first selecting the '0.1mm' button, followed by the Up button - this is not always required, only if you feel the paper will tear when pulling. :warning:If one side was easier to pull the paper than the other, you will have to readjust by loosening the securing screws and go up three steps.
 If this is a continuing problem, see the notes following the leveling section.:warning:
 - [ ] Select the 'Z=0' button, and select confirm.
 - [ ] After setting Z=0, verify that it is set correctly by starting a dry-run print, leaving the piece of paper on the screen, and checking that the build plate starts the first layer at the correct Z=0 position have set. !Remember that Z=0 is not the same as Home.
 - [ ] Raise the build plate by pressing the 10mm button, followed by the up button, at least seven times.
 Remove the paper.